Gib-Inc/SBR-App/replit.md

 3.  **Extensiv/Pivot is Read-Only**: We pull inventory snapshots for 3PL reconciliation.
 Store Extensiv quantities in `extensivOnHandSnapshot` for variance display.
 EXTENSIV_SYNC updates pivotQty and adjusts availableForSaleQty by delta.
 4.  **QuickBooks is Financial-Only (V1 Implemented)**: Read-only sales history sync + PO-to-Bill creation.
 QuickBooks serves as source of truth for historical revenue data.
 We do NOT create/modify QuickBooks sales documents (Invoices, SalesReceipts, Payments) and do NOT create SalesOrders from QuickBooks to prevent double-counting orders from Shopify/Amazon.
 Monthly sales snapshots supplement AI velocity calculations when local data is sparse.
 5.  **GoHighLevel is Messaging-Only**: Used for PO contact creation + email/SMS sending.
 Does NOT drive inventory quantities.
+6.  **PhantomBuster is Discovery-Only (V1 Implemented)**: Manual-trigger supplier discovery via web scraping phantoms.
+Discovered leads stored in SupplierLeads table with source tracking (PHANTOMBUSTER_LINKEDIN, PHANTOMBUSTER_GOOGLE, etc.).
+Leads can be converted to Suppliers.
+No scheduled automation in V1 - all discovery runs are user-initiated via Suppliers → Discovery tab.

 **Idempotency Guarantees:**
 *   Unique constraint on (channel, externalOrderId) prevents duplicate order imports